How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 • In-product feedback

-A central learning: A large part of the users click on content directly from the Smart Search – a strong engagement signal.
+A key learning: A large part of users click on content directly from Smart Search – a strong engagement signal.

 The Future: Handelsblatt as an AI-Powered Media House

-For the upcoming years, Nowicki sees great opportunities:
+For the coming years, Nowicki sees great opportunities:

 • AI-powered analysis of financial data